"

 Student-Centered Strategies[5]

 Implementing UDL requires consideration of both accessibility to information and pedagogical approaches.
-Put simply, UDL is intended to provide a flexible curriculum (Pace & Schwartz, 2008) and learning experiences for students.
+Put simply, UDL aims to provide a flexible curriculum (Pace & Schwartz, 2008) and learning experiences for students.
 Incorporating UDL does not eliminate educational barriers to learning (Zeff, 2007); however, it provides educators with a new standard and mindset to reduce barriers for all students.

 The Plus-One Strategy[6]

 Thomas J. Tobin, UDL implementer and author, describes UDL as “…really just ‘plus-one’ thinking.”
 Meaning for each learning activity, assessment, or interaction that learners have, try to “…provide one more way for that interaction to happen” (Battaglia, 2019).
-For those unsure where to begin with UDL implementation, the +1 strategy parses UDL “into manageable, approachable chunks” (Battaglia, 2019).
+For those unsure where to begin with UDL implementation, the plus-one strategy parses UDL “into manageable, approachable chunks” (Battaglia, 2019).

-To apply the plus one approach, look at what you are already doing in your teaching and learning context and then add one more option for learners.
+To apply the plus-one approach, look at what you are already doing in your teaching and learning context and then add one more option for learners.
 For example:

-• If you notice that your students struggle as note-takers, help teach them how to take notes as part of your lesson
+• If you notice that your students struggle as notetakers, help teach them how to take notes as part of your lesson.

-• If you currently post lesson content as a PowerPoint, post the same content as a Word document and link to a text-to-speech tool
+• If you currently post lesson content as a PowerPoint, post the same content as a Word document and link to a text-to-speech tool.

 Practice iconPractice